• Skip to Section

 It's time to learn about the parts that make up a wave.

 The wave activity provides an introduction to waves, defining the pieces of a wave through cooperative body movement.
-Students follow along by taking notes on their worksheet (➚ What is Light Worksheet).
+Students follow along by taking notes on their worksheet.

 • wave: a repeating pattern that transfers energy from one place to another.